nikhil36/kubernetes/creating_dev_cluster/README.md

 12. We can execute commands directly on the container once the Pod is up and running.
 For this, we use the `exec` command:

-    - Show env variables in a pods -
+    - Show env variables in a pod.

         `kubectl exec $POD_NAME -- env`

-    - Run bash in a pod with interactive terminal, notice the similarity with the same Docker command that runs bash -
+    - Run bash in a pod with interactive terminal, notice the similarity with the same Docker command that runs bash.

         `kubectl exec -it $PODS_NAME bash`